huggingface/smol2operator/README.md

 - Comprehensive documentation and examples
 - Pre-processing scripts for dataset preparation with action space customization support
 - Ready-to-use action space converter tool for dataset adaptation

-## Conclusion

-Our work demonstrates that transforming a zero-capability vision-language model into an effective agentic GUI automation system is not only possible but can be achieved through systematic, multi-phase training.
-Key contributions include:

-1. **Methodology**: A proven two-phase approach that first builds grounding capabilities, then adds agentic reasoning
-2. **Data Unification**: A comprehensive framework featuring automated action conversion from Aguvis/PyAutoGUI formats to a standardized API, with flexible action space adaptation tools
-3. **Customization Tools**: The Action Space Converter enables easy adaptation to custom action vocabularies and domain-specific requirements
-4. **Optimization Insights**: Empirical findings on optimal configurations for GUI model training
-5. **Open Source**: Complete, reproducible training pipeline with customization tools available to the community